Leasehold Properties: What to Know Before You Buy

 The majority of properties in the UK are sold as freehold, where you can purchase both the property and the land it was built on.
 However, there has been a growing number of leasehold homes on the market.

 In England and Wales, the majority of leasehold properties are flats, even if there’s a share of the freehold owned by the leaseholder.
-Leasehold flats usually form a larger block containing shared facilities or communal spaces.
-There was a rise in leasehold houses before 2019, but you will most likely only be confronted with a lease when purchasing a flat.
+Leasehold flats are usually located in a larger block containing shared facilities or communal spaces.
+There was a rise in the number of leasehold new-build houses before 2019, but this trend has been stopped and you will most likely only be confronted with a lease when purchasing a flat.

 This is due to the government announcing in 2019 that “all new-build houses will be sold as freehold” to “tackle unfair leasehold practices.”
 This lowered the sale of leasehold properties from 11% to just 2% during 2019 alone.